590 to 997 kilograms (1,300 to 2,200 pounds)

 15 to 20 years

 The cow-like eland is the world’s largest antelope.
-However, it has the endurance to maintain a trot indefinitely and can jump an 8-foot fence from a standstill.
+However, it has the endurance to maintain a trot indefinitely and can jump a 1.5 meter (4 feet) fence from a standstill.
 Both males and females have horns that spiral tightly, though female horns tend to be longer and thinner.
-Usually fawn or tawny-colored, elands turn gray or bluish-gray as they get older; the oldest animals become almost black.
-A tuft of black hair grows out of the male eland's prominent dewlap, the loose fold of skin that hangs down from the neck.
+Usually fawn or tawny-colored, they turn gray or bluish-gray as they get older; the oldest animals become almost black.
+A tuft of black hair grows out of the male’s prominent dewlap, the loose fold of skin that hangs down from the neck.
 Adult males also have a mat of hair on the forehead that grows longer and denser as the animal ages.

 Behavior & Diet

 The social organization of the eland is somewhat different from that of other antelopes.
-The older the male, the more solitary its tendencies, while younger animals may form small groups.
+The older the male is more solitary, while younger animals may form small groups.
 Males are also more sedentary than females, who may travel widely, especially during the dry season.
 Females and young are found in loosely cohesive groups.
-Calves spend a lot of time grooming and licking each other, developing bonds even stronger than those of a calf with its mother.
+Calves spend a lot of time grooming and licking each other, developing bonds even stronger than those of calf with its mother.

 Females with young calves come together in nursery groups.
-After the young are weaned at about 3 months, the mothers rejoin the female herds, and the calves remain together in the nursery group.
+After the young are weaned at about three months, the mothers rejoin the female herds and the calves remain together in the nursery group.
 With year-round births, some adult females are always present in a nursery group and they defend all juveniles present, not just their own.
-Juveniles usually remain in the nursery groups until they are almost 2 years old, when they begin to wander off and join other loose groupings of their own sex.
+Juveniles usually remain in the nursery groups until they are almost two years old when they begin to wander off and join other loose groupings of their sex.

-As human populations are growing and expanding settlements and agriculture, they are encroaching on elands' living spaces and destroying habitats and food sources.
+As human populations are growing and expanding settlements and agriculture, they are encroaching on elands living spaces and destroying habitats and food sources.
+They have been eliminated from more than 50 percent of their historic range due to human encroachment, and since the 1970s, their population decreased dramatically because of civil wars and its aftermath in countries such as Uganda, Rwanda, Angola, and Mozambique.

 Our solutions to protecting the eland: